nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

   components, which makes it necessary to add "artificial" components at the top most level (to have a shared scope in the children) just to wrap everything else underneath it, which is not optimal.

-With hooks, it is now possible to reuse stateful logic between functional components!
+With hooks, it is now possible to reuse stateful logic between function components!
 Thru the use of `useState` hook and others, you can create your own more complex hooks.
 The official docs have [Hooks at a Glance](https://reactjs.org/docs/hooks-overview.html) which is a great overview of hooks along w/ an example of how you can make your own.